bunnyshell/connectors/neon-database/README.md

 # Bunnyshell <> Neon connector

+Bunnyshell can leverage Neon to create database branches when an Environment is deployed, and have them destroyed when an Environment is deleted from Bunnyshell.

+**Effectively, this means being able to create ephemeral PostgreSQL databases for ephemeral environments.**

-Bunnyshell can leverage Neon databases by adding a `GenericComponent` within the Environment.
+Neon can be connected to Bunnyshell by adding a `GenericComponent` within the Environment.

 ## Pre-requisites